 - Spices: I stuck with classic dry spices like cinnamon, ginger, and nutmeg for this baked spiced pears recipe.

-- Sugar: You could also use date sugar.
+- Sugar: You could also use date sugar or agave.

 - Pears: Not a fan of pears?
 This recipe would also work well with apples, especially Granny Smith or Honey Crisp.